jshrdt/adv-machine-learning-A1/README.md

 The following arguments are optional.
 The first two alter behaviour during the training loop. --savefile allows the trained model to be saved under the passed filename/path.
 The final argument may be used to specify a different directory to read the source data from.
 * --epochs (-ep):	any integer, defaults to 5
 * --batch_size (-bs):	any integer, defaults to 32
-* --savefile (-s)	any filename/path, defaults to None
+* --savefile (-s):	any filename/path, defaults to None
 * --source_dir (-srcd):	pathname to directory for OCR data, defaults to '/scratch/lt2326-2926-h24/ThaiOCR/ThaiOCR-TrainigSet/' on gpu, '../ThaiOCR/ThaiOCR-TrainigSet/' on cpu

-> python3 train_ML2A1.py -lg Thai English -dpi 200 300 -ft italic -ep 8 -bs 64 -s ThaiEn_200300_ita_custom -srcd [custom/path/to/OCR/data]
+> $ python3 train_ML2A1.py -lg Thai English -dpi 200 300 -ft italic -ep 8 -bs 64 -s ThaiEn_200300_ita_custom -srcd [custom/path/to/OCR/data]

 ### Testing a model with test_ML2A1.py